Siege of Mariupol: Russian push into the city

 On 28 March, Mayor Vadym Boychenko said "we are in the hands of the occupiers today" in a televised interview, and a spokesman for the Mariupol mayor's office announced that "nearly 5,000 people" had been killed in the city since the start of the siege.
 The Ukrainian government estimated that "from 20,000 to 30,000" Mariupol residents had been forcibly sent to camps in Russia under Russian military control.
 During the day, Russian forces seized the administrative building in the northern Kalmiuskyi District and the military headquarters of the Azov Regiment.
 The next day, Russian forces were reported to have likely divided Ukrainian troops in the city into two and possibly even three pockets.

 On 2 April, Russian forces captured the SBU building in central Mariupol, after which there was no more reported fighting in the area.
 On 4 April, one Ukrainian battalion surrendered, with Russian officials stating two days later they captured 267 Ukrainian marines from the 503rd Battalion of the Ukrainian Naval Forces.
 Due to the surrender, the lines between the Ukrainian 36th Separate Marine Brigade and the Azov Regiment had been broken.
 On 7 April, the DPR announced central Mariupol had been cleared of Ukrainian forces.

 Meanwhile, Russian troops started an advance from the southwest on 1 April, leaving the Ukrainian military in partial control of the area around the port in the southwest of Mariupol by 7 April.
-On 4 April, a Russian Navy missile hit a Malta-based Dominica-flagged cargo ship, resulting in the ship catching fire.
-In addition, on 7 April, Russian forces captured a bridge leading to the Azovstal steel plant.
+On 4 April, a Russian Navy missile hit a Malta-based Dominica-flagged cargo ship, setting it on fire.
+On 7 April, Russian forces captured a bridge leading to the Azovstal steel plant.
 The following day, Russian troops seized the southern part of Mariupol's port.

-On 10 April, Russian forces captured the fishing port, separating Ukrainian troops in the port from those in the Azovstal steel plant into two pockets, while a possible third pocket was centered on the Illich steel plant to the north.
+On 10 April, Russian forces captured the fishing port, separating Ukrainian troops in the port from those in the Azovstal steel plant into two pockets, while a possible third pocket was centred on the Illich steel plant to the north.
 The next day, DPR forces claimed to have captured 80% of Mariupol.
 Local Ukrainian forces expected the city to fall soon, since they were running out of ammunition, and analysts at the Institute for the Study of War believed that Mariupol would fall within a week.